sushi133/NanoString-RNAseq-crosswalk-project/README.md

 Performance is evaluated using Mean Squared Error (MSE) and R-squared (R²).

 The true versus predicted values for both models are displayed to visually compare the accuracy of predictions.

-## Handling of Correlations:

-The correlation between genes is explicitly considered when generating the data for Platform 1.

-Both the correlation between pre- and post-treatment data and the inter-platform correlation are accounted for in the simulation process.

 ## Dependencies: